YunruiQIU/IGME/README.md

 5. Use Transition Probability Matrix (TPM) computed from MSM at different lag time to be the input of the IGME.
 IGME can accurately predict the TPM at any time ,thus gives accurate estimation for long-time dynamics.
-The output of IGME is two matrixes, one is called A matrix and T matrix.
+The output of IGME is two matrixes, A matrix and T matrix.
 T matrix contains information for a infinite long time behavior and can be used to calculate some properties such as MFPT and stationary population.